Marclova/UselesSasWebsite/README.md

 Here there's a list of feathures:
 -Basilar Components management and routing
--Silly use of services as static repositories (don't do it at home) -events and hint of reactive programming
+-Silly use of services as static repositories (don't do it at home) -Click events
+-Data binding (one wayed and two wayed)
+-Hint of reactive programming
+-Hint of multi-threading programming
--Data binding (one wayed and two wayed) -Child-to-Father and Father-to-Child data transfer -Websocket or kinda of it {{Work In Progress!!!}}
+-Child-to-Father and Father-to-Child data transfer -Websocket or kinda of it {{Work In Progress!!!}}